Facial Skin Laxity 40 – 50 Years Old

 Most patients start to notice facial skin laxity in their mid- to late 40’s as the skin shifts subtly downward.
 During your consultation at the Center for Aesthetics, our board-certified medical providers will assess your specific needs and work with you to create a personlized treatment plan.

 Facial volume changes can occur as early as your mid 30’s, although they often begin subtly.
 Volume changes can also contribute to the appearance of skin laxity.
 Sometimes patients like this volume change at first, as their faces become more slender and more defined.
 Decreased facial volume is caused by the disappearance of fat in specific regions of the face as a result of aging.
 Fat loss in the cheeks can lead to a tired appearance, making the orbital rim and tear trough more visible.
 Bone resorption, or loss of bone mass, can also be a factor in facial aging.
-The jawline is most susceptible to these changes, and soft tissue fillers may be required to correct for aging in the jawline and jaw angle.
+The jawline is most susceptible to these changes, and dermal fillers may be required to correct for aging in the jawline and jaw angle.

 The earlier you begin to address aging collagen, the better able you will be to prevent aging.
 At the Center for Aesthetics, our goal with every patient is graceful aging—that means keeping you looking like yourself while we address the processes which lead to aging.
 The Center for Aesthetics uses heat-based laser and energy treatments to promote collagen contracture and new collagen formation through a controlled healing response.

 Topical therapy using prescription strength clinically-proven products is the best option to manage early aging.
 At the Center for Aesthetics, we only prescribe topicals that have been clinically studied with evidence to support their effectivenenss.
 Topical therapy is a key component to long term success no matter what else is prescribed, and will lead to more impressive and long-lasting results from any procedure.